 How do you design a convenient jewelry website experience and when do you know when it’s time to separate from the herd?

-Starting your own jewelry website or online jewelry store is absolutely rewarding.
+Starting your own jewelry website or an online jewelry store is absolutely rewarding.
 You start from nothing and gradually watch it grow in addition to the fact that no restrictive policies and changes can dampen your spirit or take that business away from you.
 This is an online business setting that is far different from an online marketplace where you are at the mercy of the people running it.

 For instance, if you want customer payments to go directly to your account, this isn’t possible if you’re selling on Etsy where payments are processed via Etsy Payments before it gets transferred to your account.
 Those jewelers who are against this policy may opt to leave the platform altogether and set up another store via another online marketplace or start an independent online store and begin funneling their existing customers from the platform to their own jewelry website.
 What this tells you is that, with your own jewelry website, you get to have an advantage that online marketplaces could never afford to give you – CONTROL and FREEDOM.

 So how do you know it’s time to start your own jewelry store?
 Look out for these signs!

 1. Your e-commerce platform fees are piling up